-As mentioned earlier, this is totally up to you.
+As mentioned earlier, this is totally up to how you want to grow.
 Both methods have their pros and cons.
 Soil growing is generally easier, and requires less research and upfront purchases.
 Hydroponics takes a bit more time and money to set up, but it can be totally worth it.
 Think of hydroponics this way: high risk but high reward.
 Cannabis plants grow faster in hydroponics, which can result in larger yields.
 However, things can go wrong very fast.
 It takes much less time in a hydroponic system for something wrong and resultantly, kill your plants.

 Take your time to research both, and no setup is permanent.
 You could always change to a different setup after trying one out for a few months.
 If you want more information to help you make your decision, click here.

-If you have decided to have a soil set up, you will need a few things.
+If you have decided to have a soil growing environment, you will need a few things.

 First, you will need pots.
-You want your pots to be large enough to support your plant until harvest, which means they should be quite large.
-By providing ample space for your plants to grow, you will end up with bigger plants, which means bigger yields.
-It's best to go with the largest size pot you can fit in your tent.
-This will allow your plant to grow to its maximum potential.
+You want your pots to be large enough to support your plant and provide enough space until harvest, which means they should be quite large.
+By providing ample space for your plant growing, you will end up with bigger plants, which means bigger yields.
 Some growers choose to use smaller pots to control the size of their plants.
-This can be handy when you have a very small grow space, you want to be discreet, or you want to be able to fit more small plants in your grow space over a few large plants.
+This can be handy when you have a very small grow room, you want to be discreet, or you want to be able to fit more small plants in your grow room over a few large plants.
 This may be the case if you are wanting to grow several strains all at once.
 A 5 gallon pot is the smallest you would want to go.
 This size of pot still allows for plenty of root growth without taking up too much space.

 You will also need a growing medium/ soil.
 There are many different materials you could use to create the perfect potting mix, or you could always buy a premixed general potting mix.
 If you are wanting a premixed soil, check out Foxfarm.
 This soil is praised by growers.
 If you are wanting to mix your own soil, click here to read about some of the common growing media options you could use.

 With hydroponics, there are so many variations.
 Here is a blog that covers the top 6 most common types of hydroponics.
 Here we will cover one of the most praised methods, Deep Water Culture (DWC).
-It's loved by growers for being easy to set up, and being little maintenance.
-The blog linked above also provides much more detail into how a DWC system works.
+It's loved by growers for being easy to set up, and for little maintenance.

 One of the first things to consider is buckets.
 The bucket will hold water for your plant to sit in.
 This is another area where you could DIY something.
 Basically all you need is the bucket to be sturdy enough that you are not worried about it breaking, and it needs to have a way to hold the plant basket.
 If DIY isn't for you, here's a link to some buckets that are perfect for cannabis growing in a grow tent.
 What's nice about this product is it's a kit.
 It includes the air pump, air stones and tubing required to get set up.